cs1212/my_website/README.md

-# my_website
+# My Website

-This is my attempt at making a website
+This is my attempt at making a website for my resume.